Cookies on this website

 Heat pumps

 Heat pumps, for example air source heat pumps or ground source heat pumps, are a viable and popular alternative to current fossil fuel heating systems.
-They work by extracting heat from either the air or the ground, and work as a low temperature (for example 55°C, in line with Building Regulations), highly efficient system, circulating around 3 times the amount of heat around the home for every unit of electricity used.
-Heat pump systems heat your house through radiators, and also heat your water.
+They work by extracting heat from either the air or the ground, and then distributing this heat through radiators.
+Heat pumps typically operate at a lower temperature than gas boilers (for example 55°C, in line with Building Regulations) and are highly efficient, circulating around 3 times the amount of heat around the home for every unit of electricity used.
+Heat pumps also produce hot water.

 If all 23 million homes with gas boilers switched to a heat pump, the savings in wholesale gas costs would be equivalent to around 1.2% of GDP